Anishs2931/Echoes-In-Motion/README.md

 Backend and Orchestration

 Python: Coordinates the entire pipeline.

-Flask/FastAPI: Provides a user-friendly interface for input and output.

 Frontend

 React.js: Creates an interactive web interface for users.

-Three.js: Implements a drag-and-drop character and scene editor.

 How It Works